Virgin Mobile just dropped our favourite huge data SIM only deal of Black Friday so far

 To say we were delighted, elated or even delirious with joy would be an understatement.
 This is tremendous value on SIMO, which is so far unmatched by any other network or retailer.

-And it's pretty simple, for £20 per month and a one year commitment you get a hefty 200GB of data, unlimited calls, unlimited texts and tethering to boot.
+And it's pretty simple, for £20 per month and a one year commitment you get a hefty 200GB of data, 5000 minutes of calls, unlimited texts and tethering to boot.
 Plus, unlike some other SIM only providers (cough **Giffgaff** cough), Virgin doesn't throttle your speeds once you've used a certain amount.

 Black Friday SIM only deal from Virgin Mobile in full: